lncLOOM/LncLOOMv2/README.md

      `mv hg19.fa LncLOOMv2/LncLOOMv2/src/`

-     The eCLIP data consists of BidBed files retrieved from [ENCODE](https://www.encodeproject.org/eclip/) in 2019.
+     The eCLIP data consists of BigBed files retrieved from [ENCODE](https://www.encodeproject.org/eclip/) in 2019.

      Alternatively, if you have your own data you can update these paths in `for_eclip_annotation.txt` to the full paths to your genome file and eCLIP data.
 For example:
      ```